 This high street name has been in business for over 160 years and now offers three levels of dental insurance for both NHS and private care.

 Its private dental care plans reimburse a fixed amount for each type of treatment, for example £20 for a routine checkup and £41 for a surgical extraction (usually required for wisdom teeth).
 This may or may not come close to actual costs, depending on what your dentist charges.

 Their basic plan provides immediate cover for emergency treatment.

-Dencover is a dental health insurance specialist; they don’t provide insurance for anything else.
-They have five different plans from basic NHS cover to a diamond plan with much higher benefits.
+Dencover is a dental health insurance specialist; they don't provide insurance for anything else.
+There are five levels of dental plan from Dencover, from basic NHS cover to a diamond plan with much higher benefits.